.jpg)

 Workers’ compensation

-The stakes are high when you are between pre-trial dispositive motions and an imminent trial date.
-Whether you are mediating a case under court order, voluntarily, or to test the strength of your case versus your opponent’s, your matter will be treated with the gravity and attention of a judicial proceeding.
+The stakes are high when you are between dispositive motions and the big trial date.
+Whether you are mediating a case under court order, voluntarily, or to test the strength of your case, your matter will be treated with the gravity and attention of a judicial proceeding or better.
+I want to help you solve these issues and will learn what I need to understand the issues.
+I request substantive briefing supported by evidence, and will treat the mediation as if the rules of procedure and evidence apply, unless otherwise requested.

 CONTACT